Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 Being well trained in operating your equipment, and maintaining a consistent level of operating knowledge across all operators, is necessary to sustain your productivity.

-Find a machine maker/installer that is willing to not only provide you training on the week of installation, but also refresher training on a regular basis to help you become the master of your own machines.
+Find a folder-gluer packer manufacturer that is willing to not only provide your operators with training on the week of installation, but also “refresher training” on a regular basis to help you become the master of your own machines.

-Yes, there is no “perfect” machine manufacturer, but there are some that are much better than others.
+Yes, there is no “perfect” packer manufacturer, but there are some that are much better than others.

-When evaluating different options of machine manufacturers, ask them about past problems they’ve experienced with their clients and machines.
+When evaluating different options of packer manufacturers, ask them about past problems they’ve experienced with their clients and machines.

-Their answers will speak volumes about the only thing that matters in those types of relationships: a trusting partnership.
+Their answers will speak volumes about the only thing that matters in those types of relationships: mutual trust.

 You do not want to reach a point of machine failure and regret every decision you’ve made on that machine.